 与 JavaScript 的互操作

-Kotlin/Wasm allows you to both use JavaScript code from Kotlin and Kotlin code from JavaScript.
+Kotlin/Wasm allows you to use both JavaScript code in Kotlin and Kotlin code in JavaScript.

 }